fuzzylimes/mongodb-udemy-course/CourseNotes.md

 * Execute tests by running `mocha <test_folder_name>`.
 * As an alternative, you can set up an npm start rule to kick it off (same as above).
 * using `xit` instead of `it` will cause the test to be skipped
+* using `it.only` will run only that specific test case

 ### test_helper
 * `test_helper` file is created to handle things we want to be done related to the test